dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 In a more literal analogy, consider a living tree.
 The tree is shaken and this causes the dead leaves to fall off, leaving behind the leaves the tree is actively using for photosynthesis.
 The concept behind tree shaking is _live code inclusion_: we include the parts that are needed to begin with, as opposed to removing the parts that are unneeded at the end (_dead code elimination_).

 Tree shaking relies on ES2015 module [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).
-The `import` and `export` statements are compose an app's [static module structure](http://exploringjs.com/es6/ch_modules.html#static-module-structure).
+The `import` and `export` statements compose an app's [static module structure](http://exploringjs.com/es6/ch_modules.html#static-module-structure).
 When the modules are bundled for deployment, the tree shaker analyzes the static module structure so that unused exports can be excluded, reducing the size of the final bundle.

 ES2015 enables us to specify explicit imports.
 For example, rather than importing the entire RxJS library, we can only import exactly what we want: